-Leslie Gama is a passionate community worker, driven by the desire to see change and development in the Muldersdrift communities.
+Leslie Gama is a passionate community worker, driven by the desire to see development in the poor communities of Muldersdrift.
 From his childhood Leslie was surrounded by landlessness and poverty, which inspired him to start Umnotho.

-Leslie grew up in Muldersdrift with 4 other siblings, raised by a single mother who was a domestic worker and couldn't afford to provide a decent home for the family.
+Leslie, with four other siblings, grew up in the informal settlements of Muldersdrift, raised by a single mother who was employed as a domestic worker and couldn't afford a decent home for the family.

-His first home was a mud-house built by his grandparents on a farm they were employed for 37 years.
-When his grandparents died, there was no one to work for accommodation and the family was evicted.
-Leslie was 7 years when they were chased away from the farm.
+His first home was a mud-house on a farm where his grandparents were employed for 37 years.
+When his grandparents died the family was evicted because there was no one to work for accommodation, all the children were still young to work.

 Leslie's second home was a rented horse-stable, which the family occupied for 7 years.
 Again the family was evicted when a townhouse development was approved on the land.

 The next home was a rented chicken-house where the family lived for 15 years.
-In all these places there was no running water or electricity, and the families had to dig their own pit toilets.
+In all these places there was no running water, no electricity, and the family had to dig its own pit toilet.

-In 2002 Leslie started an Adult Basic Education & Training (ABET) Center where he was teaching adults basic literacy and numeracy.
+After completing matric, with no funds to further his studies, Leslie did not give up but instead focused on helping the community.
+In 2002 Leslie started an Adult Basic Education & Training (ABET) Center where he taught basic literacy and numeracy.
 In 2003 the school became part of the ABET programme by UNISA and SANLI.

-Leslie also joined the Mogale City Youth Forums and the ANC Youth League, which helped to shape his awareness on issues of social and spatial injustices.
+From then Leslie started to participate in the Mogale City Youth Forums, the ANC Youth League, and other community structures, which shaped his awareness of spatial and socioeconomics injustices.

-Driven by this awareness, Leslie enrolled with UNISA for a Bachelor of Arts in Development Studies.
-With a candle at night Leslie studied until completing his degree.
+Committed to improving his community, Leslie enrolled with UNISA for a Bachelor of Arts in Development Studies, majoring in development, economics and sociology.
+Through those candlelit nights Leslie studied until he completed his degree.

-In 2007 Leslie started working for the then Gauteng Department of Housing and Local Government as a Community Development Worker and focused on starting community projects.
-Some of the projects include the Mohau Pre-School, which today accommodates 130 children, and Thabang Lephele Oganisation, which feeds 300 orphans and vulnerable children.
+In 2007 Leslie started working for the Gauteng Department of Housing and Local Government as a Community Development Worker.
+He focused on starting community projects, which include the Mohau Pre-School and Thabang Lephele Oganisation, which feeds orphans and vulnerable children.